Note: This post originally appeared on BreakingTheOnePercent.com in 2019, before we merged DollarSprout and BTOP together.

 Ben and I have always made it a point to share as much insight as we can in our income reports.
 That said, I think we have a really good thing going right now with our business, and I want to make sure to protect that.

-Sharing some of our more advanced strategic plans for the future doesn’t necessarily help newer bloggers (who are BTOP’s primary audience), but it definitely gives some of our more advanced competitors a handy blueprint to copy us.
+Sharing some of our more advanced strategic plans for the future doesn’t necessarily help newer bloggers (who are our primary audience for blogging content), but it definitely gives some of our more advanced competitors a handy blueprint to copy us.
 And I’m seeing that happen a lot.

 So yeah, this is not necessarily a “new bloggers can’t relate to where we are at” reason, which is what many people cite as their reason for stopping income reports.
 It’s more of a “you never know who’s watching you” type of thing.
 Call me paranoid, but I feel like we have too much to lose at this point.

-I want DollarSprout (if you are new here, that is our main blog) to eventually become one of the top players in the personal finance niche.
-Ben and I have a lot of ideas on how we can take it there, but I want our content on BTOP to stay catered towards people earlier on in their “journey”.
+I want DollarSprout to eventually become one of the top players in the personal finance niche.
+Ben and I have a lot of ideas on how we can take it there, but I want our content on BTOP to stay catered towards people earlier on in their “journey.”

 Quick Revenue Update